 Bleed is the term for printing that extends past the edge of the paper before trimming.
 For bleed to look proper, set design software at .25" to .5" of bleed.
 Extend backgrounds, artwork and images to this line throughout your printed piece.
 This will ensure that once the piece hits the trimmer, any slight variations in cutting will not mean that there are unsightly gaps of color along the edges of your piece.

-Achieving accurate color once your piece is printed can be tricky.
-In short, what you see on screen isn't always what you get on paper - your monitor can (and will) deceive you.
+What you see on screen isn't always what you get on paper - your monitor can (and will) deceive you.
 Why is this?
-Simply put, it's the difference between three-color values and four.

 Your computer monitor displays colors by combining the colors red, green and blue (RGB) to make up every other color.